Baertram/LibFilters-3.0/LibFilters-3.0/Documentation/LibFilters-3.0_WIKI_Home.md

   if not libFilters:IsFilterRegistered(myAddonUniqueFilterTag, LF_INVENTORY) then
     libFilters:RegisterFilter(myAddonUniqueFilterTag, LF_INVENTORY, filterFuncForPlayerInv)
   end
-  --Attention: After Un-/Registering a filter function for a filterType, e.g. LF_INVENTORY, you manually need to handle the update libFilters:RequestUpdate(LF_INVENTORY) end local function callbackFunctionForInvHidden(callbackName, filterType, stateStr, isInGamepadMode, fragmentOrSceneOrControl, lReferencesToFilterType, universalDeconSelectedTabNow)
+end
-  --Unregister your filterFunction here e.g. or do whatever is needed, ikehiding custom controls of your addon at the currently hidden panel libFilters:UnRegisterFilter(myAddonUniqueFilterTag, LF_INVENTORY)
+local function callbackFunctionForInvHidden(callbackName, filterType, stateStr, isInGamepadMode, fragmentOrSceneOrControl, lReferencesToFilterType, universalDeconSelectedTabNow)
-  --Attention: After Un-/Registering a filter function for a filterType, e.g. LF_INVENTORY, you manually need to handle the update libFilters:RequestUpdate(LF_INVENTORY) end
+  --Unregister your filterFunction here e.g. or do whatever is needed, ikehiding custom controls of your addon at the currently hidden panel libFilters:UnRegisterFilter(myAddonUniqueFilterTag, LF_INVENTORY) end

 --Registering this callbackname in your addon is done via the CALLBACK_MANAGER